binghuang2018/aqml/README.md

 # Usage

-Here, we offer the very basic usage of the codes: amons generation.
+Here, we offer the very basic usage of the code: amons generation.
 For more, refer to Jupyter notebooks under folder doc/.
 Overall, two options are available for generation of amons.

 ## Commandline